Download MP3 Audio Track

 I doubt if there is a greater gift we can give to others than simply to listen to them — sincerely, openly, and respectfully.
 It’s been said that imitation is the sincerest form of flattery, but I have a hunch that listening may be an even greater form.
 Those who deal with us every day are paid a huge compliment when we just listen to them.

 But if some people are easier to listen to than others, some truths are also easier to listen to.
 Samuel Johnson said, “In order that all men may be taught to speak truth, it is necessary that all likewise should learn to hear it.”
 The truth, particularly the truth about character flaws that we need to correct, is not always easy to hear.
 If we have friends who care enough to tell us the truth we need to hear, we should count ourselves blessed.
 And we should listen when they speak.

-"While language is a gift, listening is a responsibility" (Nikki Giovanni).
+“While language is a gift, listening is a responsibility” (Nikki Giovanni).
 There is a sense in which listening requires more effort than speaking.
-It doesn't seem to come naturally to us; we have to choose to do it.
-Although a certain kind of listening may be easy, the kind that really matters is active listening: the engaged, involved listening that grows out of an intent to learn.
+It doesn’t seem to come naturally to us; we have to choose to do it.
+Although a certain kind of listening may be easy, the kind that really matters is active listening: the engaged, involved listening that grows out of an intent to show respect for others and learn from them.
 That kind of listening takes discipline and practice.
-(And it requires the character trait of humility, which isn't in very plentiful supply in our culture.)
-But when we learn the discipline of listening, we're changed for the better in many ways.
+(And it requires the character trait of humility, which isn’t in very plentiful supply in our culture.)
+But when we learn the discipline of listening, we’re changed for the better in many ways.

 “Listen, or your tongue will keep you deaf” (Native American Proverb).